The value of your investments and the income from them may go down as well as up, and you could get back less than you invested.

 Responsible investing

-Turning to our investment process, 7IM is a signatory to the Principles for Responsible Investment and the UK Stewardship Code.
-As signatories to these organisations, we have committed to incorporating Environmental, Social and Governance (“ESG”) factors into our investment process.
-As part of this and in reference to the Modern Slavery Act, we explicitly ask firms we invest with how they are considering the risks relating to modern slavery and we are in the process of updating our ESG due diligence procedures to make them even more robust.
+Turning to our investment process, 7IM continues to be a signatory to the Principles for Responsible Investment (“PRI”) and the UK Stewardship Code.
+As signatories to these organisations, we have committed to incorporating Environmental, Social and Governance factors into our investment process and the PRI have awarded us with scores that are higher than average for firms of our size in their yearly assessment reports.
+As part of this and in reference to the Modern Slavery Act, we have increased the due diligence we conduct on the firms we invest with by asking them to provide additional details relating to how they meet their corporate social responsibilities, including requesting details as to how they are considering the risks relating to modern slavery.
+We have also invested in using a third party due diligence aggregator so as to enhance the resources available to us in performing our due diligence.

 Training